Dewmith/inlab-bidsify/README.md

 Documentation on [BIDS EEG](https://https://bids-specification.readthedocs.io/en/stable/modality-specific-files/electroencephalography.html).

 [MNE BIDS](https://mne.tools/mne-bids/stable/index.html) is used to create a BIDS-compatible directory of EEG or iEEG data.

-MNE can load different data format :
+MNE can load different data format, howerver this package was tested sepcifically with BioSemi data format (.bdf)

-BrainVision (.vhdr, .vmrk, .eeg)
-European data format (.edf)
-BioSemi data format (.bdf)
-General data format (.gdf)
-Neuroscan CNT (.cnt)
-EGI simple binary (.egi)
-EGI MFF (.mff)
-EEGLAB files (.set, .fdt)
-Nicolet (.data)
-eXimia EEG data (.nxe)
-Persyst EEG data (.lay, .dat)
-Nihon Kohden EEG data (.eeg, .21e, .pnt, .log)
-XDF data (.xdf, .xdfz)
-see here for more details : see here https://mne.tools/stable/auto_tutorials/io/20_reading_eeg_data.html#sphx-glr-auto-tutorials-io-20-reading-eeg-data-py

 **Warning! **
 MNE-BIDS create good file organization, and create metadatafiles required for [BIDS-validator](https://bids-standard.github.io/bids-validator/), but some metadata are very poor and incomplete : just what's needed to validate.